Gurobi/pres-mipheur/mipheurs.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- Q: How do you get this presentation?
+- Q: How do you get a copy of the presentation and code?
 - A: Stay tuned until the end!
 <!-- #endregion -->